 For the most part, anything can be achieved in remodeling, but it comes down to how much you’re willing to spend and whether you can make those changes within your area’s related building codes.
 Some items that may start to impose limits are structural changes (such as removing load-bearing walls), moving plumbing or other mechanical systems, or weight limits that your foundation can’t support.

-It’s these types of details that make it so important to build your wish list around the things you want to do and the items you need in your kitchen, rather than specific arrangements or materials.
-Once you know where the limits of your project are for your budget and home, it’s easier to find suitable materials and layouts that work when you don’t already have hard-set preconceived ideas of what they should be.
+It’s these details that make it important to build your wish list around the things you want to do and the items you need in your kitchen, rather than specific arrangements or materials.
+Once you know where the limits of your project are for your budget and home, it’s easier to find suitable materials and layouts that work.

 “How long will my kitchen remodel take?”